morphyyyy/Madden-20-Team-Playbook-Editor/README.md

 **All files need to live in the same folder to work correctly.
 *** Works with multiple instances running.

+## v2.1.5 - Drag and Drop Re-Ordering

+Re-Order Formations, Sub-Formations and Plays with Drag and Drop

 ## v2.1.4 - Copy/Paste entire Formations, Sub-Formations and Plays from CPB to TPB

 Pasting entire Formations from CPBE can be slow, like 30 minutes for all shotgun.
 Let it go.